Art Students: Enter our Second annual Astor Place Plaza Competition

 MFA and BFA students enrolled at NYC-based art and design programs, plus recent graduates.

-Students and graduates of nearby institutions (NYU, Cooper Union, the New School) are especially encouraged to apply.
+Students and graduates of nearby institutions (NYU, Cooper Union, the New School, New York Studio School) are especially encouraged to apply.

 -